miarec/ansible-role-rtpagent/README.md

 ## Installation Variables

- - `rtpengine_version`: version of rtpengine to install, default = `latest`.
-Check the available releases at [rtpengine github repo](https://github.com/sippy/rtpengine/releases)
+ - `rtpengine_version`: version of rtpengine to install, See ttps://github.com/sipwise/rtpengine/tags for available version
  - `rtpengine_user`: linux user to run the service, default = `rtpengine`
  - `rtpengine_group`: linux group the linux user belongs to, default = `rtpengine`